2nd Congressional District candidate Rob Lubin talks economic reforms with NewsdayTV

 "The same Republican leadership that tells us they're going to make our lives easier — they're actively making our lives more difficult," Lubin said.
 "We need to repeal the SALT cap.
 I get it.
 It is expensive to live on Long Island.
 I hear it from my neighbors.
 I see it when I go to the store."

-When asked to respond, Garbarino told Newsday that he worked for four years to repeal the SALT deduction and said Harris, unlike Trump, has not pledged to get repeal it (Trump did, however, push for a SALT deduction and got it passed in 2017.
-Republicans introduced a bill this year to repeal SALT, including an amendment criticizing President Biden's energy policies.
-That resulted the majority of Democrats voting against the bill).
+When asked to respond, Garbarino told Newsday that he worked for four years to repeal the SALT deduction and said Democratic presidential candidate Vice President Kamala Harris, unlike Trump, has not pledged to repeal it (Trump did, however, push for a SALT deduction and got it passed in 2017.
+Republicans introduced a bill this year to repeal SALT, including an amendment criticizing Biden's energy policies.
+That resulted in the majority of Democrats voting against the bill).

-Lubin said he is against Trump's idea for mass deportation of undocumented immigrants and would work to pass a bill that secures the border while creating an asylum-seeking program "that is not broken."
+Lubin said he is against Trump's idea of mass deportation of undocumented immigrants and would work to pass a bill that secures the border while creating an asylum-seeking program "that is not broken."

 "Of course we have a problem at the border and we need a solution.
 The solution is not mass deportation.
 I mean that is draconian and, by the way, from an economic perspective that is not as effective as Donald Trump thinks it will be," Lubin said.